-My ideal clients are anxious high-achievers and ambitious perfectionists who want to create balance and find purpose in their lives.
-They value both their mental and physical health and want to build healthy relationships that last.
+My ideal clients are hyperindependent high-achievers and ambitious perfectionists who want to create balance and find purpose in their lives.
+They value both their mental and physical health and want to build healthy friendships and relationships that last.
 They are excited to do the work in therapy and aren't afraid of a challenge.

-When you're with me, you might feel like you're talking with a longtime friend.
+When we're in session, you might feel like you're talking with a longtime friend.
 I am charismatic, silly, and relatable.
 I believe that therapy is a conversation and not just you doing all the talking.
 I will occasionally drop an f-bomb and you're free to do the same.

-I’ll work to help you feel comfortable to share your deepest fears and insecurities at a rate that feels safe.
+I’ll work to help you feel comfortable to share your deepest fears and insecurities at a speed that feels safe.
 You can trust that I always have your best interests at heart.

 I offer hope and humor regularly in session to help you to grow into your best self.
-I am not afraid to tell it like it is, and will deliver my observations and challenges as gently as possible.
+I am not afraid to tell it like it is, and will deliver my feedback and challenge you as gently as possible.

 My current clients describe me as grounded and having a "velvet hammer" approach--I'll give it to you straight in a way that doesn't sting.